Welcome to Research Councils UK in India.

 RCUK India plays a key role in enhancing the UK-India relationship in science and research.

-Since 2008 RCUK, the Government of India and their partners have together invested over £150 million in co-funded research programmes.
+Since 2008, Research Councils UK, Government of India and third parties have together invested over £230 million in co-funded research programmes.

-RCUK India has facilitated an impressive portfolio of:
+RCUK India has facilitated an impressive portfolio of over 140 high-quality, high-impact UK-India research projects, involving over 100 industry partners.

 Through these research programmes, RCUK India enables a strong, strategic and mutually beneficial partnership with India.